 You’re a creative thinker, easy-going, and decisive, so a style such as Bauhaus could be a great option.
 Bauhaus has an emphasis on combining art and technology, keeping things simple, and prioritizing function before aesthetic.
 You may be a deep thinker, but you have a true appreciation for being creative and bringing those aspects to life.
 A space designed with Bauhaus features will give you a relaxing home to return to that allows you to exercise your creative side.Continue to 5 of 16 below.

 05 of 16

 If you're an ESFJ, traditional style is right up your alley; it incorporates sophisticated aspects and intricate details that are incredibly visually pleasing and inviting.
 It caters to all that you love: being social and getting everyone together, and anything with a classic vibe to it.
-This style will really allow you to show off your penchant for classic art and focal pieces as well as create a welcoming environment for the countless guests you’ll want to bring into your home.
+This style will allow you to show off your penchant for classic art and focal pieces as well as create a welcoming environment for the countless guests you’ll want to bring into your home.

 06 of 16

 While most people might assume you’re more reserved, you have a strong desire to form deep and intimate connections with people you trust.
 At the same time, you also long for a place where you can retreat to when you need to be alone.
 This makes a transitional-style home a great fit for you.
-Transitional styles tend to be easily confused with contemporary ones, however this style easily flows between current styles and ones from the past.
+Transitional styles tend to be easily confused with contemporary ones; however, this style easily flows between current styles and ones from the past.
 The open layout typically found in transitional homes allows you to live unrestricted.
 A house decorated and styled this way enables conversation and connection.
-It will be easy to make it feel like a safe haven for you and a welcoming home for guests.
+It will be easy to make it feel like a haven for you and a welcoming home for guests.

 07 of 16